katshann/citrix-hypervisor-management-api/docs/api-ref-autogen-errors.md

 ### CANNOT&#95;PLUG&#95;BOND&#95;SLAVE

-This PIF is a bond slave and cannot be plugged.
+This PIF is a bond member and cannot be plugged.

 _Signature:_